Living with autoimmune hepatitis: What can help?

-Autoimmune Hepatitis (AIH) is a rare disease in which the body's immune system attacks the cells of the liver.
-Like other autoimmune diseases, researchers don't know what causes autoimmune hepatitis for the approximately 90,000 people living with the condition in the U.S.
+Autoimmune hepatitis (AIH) is a rare disease in which the body's immune system attacks the cells of the liver.
+Like other autoimmune diseases, researchers don't know what causes autoimmune hepatitis for the approximately 100,000-200,000 people living with the condition in the U.S.

 AIH symptoms vary, but often include fatigue, itching, aching joints, and abdominal pain.
-Fatigue paired with medications with unpleasant side effects can make living with Autoimmune Hepatitis feel exhausting.
-These tips, which include learning more about the condition, knowing what to expect, finding support, and taking part in clinical research, can help you live better with the condition.
+Fatigue and medications with unpleasant side effects can make living with autoimmune hepatitis feel exhausting.
+These tips, which include learning more about the condition, knowing what to expect, and finding support can help you live better with the condition.

 Often, AIH doesn't have symptoms in the beginning, and doctors only discover it when evaluating blood tests for another purpose.
 Some patients are diagnosed after an acute attack that can include jaundice (yellowing of the skin), severe itching, or abdominal pain.